-- 3.39 As part of the process of determining the capacity of the site and how the vision for Welborne could be achieved as a deliverable development, a number of alternative options for development were considered.
-These alternatives related to the public consultation that was undertaken in July 2012, known as the 'options consultation' and were subject to a high level sustainability appraisal, as set out in the Sustainability Appraisal Options Report.
-A summary of the assessment undertaken on these various options can be found in the Draft Welborne Plan. - 3.40 Taking account of the public consultation, as well as the on-going engagement with interested parties and the technical evidence work, the Council considers that http://www.fareham.gov.uk/planning/new\community/optionsconsultationjul12.aspx
+3.39 As part of the process of determining the capacity of the site and how the vision for Welborne could be achieved as a deliverable development, a number of alternative options for development were considered.
+These alternatives related to the public consultation that was undertaken in July 2012, known as the 'options consultation'47 and were subject to a high level sustainability appraisal, as set out in the Sustainability

-&lt;sup>46 The culmination of this work was tested through the Options Consultation held in July 2012.
+45 The culmination of this work was tested through the Options Consultation held in July 2012.

-&lt;sup>47 See NCNF Concept Masterplan Preferred Option Report (LDA Design, April 2013)
+46 See NCNF Preferred Concept Masterplan Option Report (LDA Design, April 2013)